lmullen/gender/README.md

 ### Citation

 If you use this package, I would appreciate a citation.
 You can see an up to date citation information with `citation("gender")`.
 You can cite either the package or the accompanying journal article.
-The article is also included in the package as a vignette.

 > Lincoln Mullen (2016). gender: Predict Gender from Names Using Historical Data.
 R package version 0.5.2. <https://github.com/ropensci/gender>